|

 guides, on-line auctions, TCA's "Interchange Point" published in the TCA National Headquarters News, and

+the TCA's on-line buy-trade-sell X-change web site.
 There are a series of toy train books and price guides that were formerly published by Kalmbach Books.
 Even though

 that organization no longer exists, these guides are still available on web sites such as